accre/mltf/docs/tutorials/pytorch_singlGPU_customMLflow.md

 ```

-Is is also useful in what is to follow to define an excplicit training function:
+It is also useful in what is to follow to define an excplicit training function:
 ```python
 {% include _includes/includesnippet filename='modelScripts/train_pytorch_singlegpu.py' starttext='def train' endtext='print("Training finished.")' %}
 ```